PESugier/MPSG/Application/Application_to_pathway_candidates_cancer_data.md

 ## Hardcoded parameters

 MPSG uses parallelisation to solve hyper-parameters tuning on a 2D-grid of alpha and lambda values.
-To do it,
+To do it, you need to specify the number of cpu you want to use for analysis.
+If you do not want to use parallellisation, you can directly use the metapsg_gv() function.

 ``` r
 no_cpu <- 10 # number of CPU for parallelisation